DjangoCRM/django-crm/docs/site/introduction.md

 The CRM database can contain a large amount of business information.
 Therefore, a user's abilities and access to CRM sections are determined by a set of permissions (roles) assigned to the user by the CRM administrator.

+!!!
+Note

+    To gain access to the CRM system, please contact your CRM administrator.

 Many **objects** are created and stored in CRM database.
 Such as [**Tasks**](tasks_section.md#tasks), [**Memos**](tasks_section.md#memos), [**Leads**](operator_and_sales_manager_roles.md#lead-object), [**Deals**](guide_for_sales_manager.md#deal-object), **Emails**, etc.
 The CRM home page lists the sections and frequently used objects available to the user.
 To see all the available objects you need to click on the section title.